Enable Quick Paste in uPaste

 - Enable uPaste in the list by clicking the checkbox

 Accessibility features allow apps to perform multiple user actions programmatically (such as button clicks, keyboard input, and so on).
-If you grant uPaste access to use accessibility features, it will not control your computer.
+It will not control your computer if you grant uPaste access to use accessibility features.
 The only action it will perform is sending the following shortcuts to a frontmost application:

 - ⌘ V for Quick Paste to paste current clipboard contents to the active application